joaofbantunes/outboxkit-poc/README.md

 I'm going for something that is:

-- somewhat generic, in order to accommodate different technologies, such as message brokers, databases and database access libraries
+- somewhat generic - in order to accommodate different technologies, such as message brokers, databases and database access libraries
-- opinionated, as I'm trying to solve problems I'm facing, not everyone's problems 😅
+- opinionated - I'm trying to solve problems I'm facing, not everyone's problems 😅
+- unambitious - again, I'm trying to solve my problems, not everyone's problems, so it fits my current needs in terms of features and performance, but might not fit yours

 ## Why use this?